+Hilchot Shabbat: Positive Mitzvot and Melachot of the Kitchen RAV YITZCHAK LERNER / TWO SECTIONS TO CHOOSE FROM How do I light candles in a hotel or dorm?
+What happens if I need to light candles and then go in a car?
+What is considered proper dress for Shabbat?
 Do I need to make kiddush every time I eat on Shabbat?
 What happens if there's no one else around to make havdalah?
 And what about cosmetics?
-How do I navigate the kitchen on Shabbat - preparing salad, making tea, and warming up food - without running into trouble?
+How do I navigate the kitchen on Shabbat - preparing salad, making tea, and wa rming up food - without running into trouble?
 If I forgot to deactivate the fridge light, am I facing a hungry Shabbat, or is there an alternative?
 How do I open packages in a permitted manner?
 Discussion and clear bottom-line halachic conclusions on a very wide range of Shabbat topics.
-Hilchot Shabbat: Positive Mitzvot and Melachot of the Kitchen RAV RAFI ROSENBLUM Over the course of a Shabbat, especially when unusual circumstances arise, many questions come up.
+Hilchot Shabbat: Positive Mitzvot and Melachot of the Kitchen RAV EITAN MAYER Over the course of a Shabbat, especially when unusual circumstances arise, many questions come up.
 For example, what do you use for Kiddush if it turns out you have no grape juice?
-If people are taking forever to get home from shul, can you have a snack, or do you need to wait for Kiddush (or make your own)?
+If people are taking forever to get home from shul, can you have a snack or do you need to wait for Kiddush (or make your own)?
 Is there a permitted way to peel carrots on Shabbat?
-Many people (like me) enjoy putting challah into their soup Friday night.
-Is that allowed, or will the hot soup actually cook the challah?
-What about those people (me again) who don't love tomatoes - can I take them out of a salad?
+Many people enjoy putting challah into their soup Friday night; is that allowed, or will the hot soup actually cook the challah?
+What about people who don't love tomatoes - can they take them out of a salad?
 In this course, you will learn the answer to these questions and cover many, many other topics.
 We will cover topics starting from preparing before Shabbat all the way to making havdalah after Shabbat, and everything in between.